 When the Mercedes I ran aground on Palm Beach, crashing into the pool of Ted Kennedy’s neighbor, Mollie Wilmot. in Palm Beach, Ms. Wilmot’s 15 minutes of fame had begun.

 photographs b/ dave hogerty [originalnoise.org]

-PALM BEACH, A TOWN OF MONEY AND LEISURE.
+PALM BEACH, A TOWN OF MONEY, LEISURE, AND SOCIAL IGNORANCE.

-loving every second of 15-minutes (half-a-year) of fame.
+loving every second of her 15-minutes (six months) of fame.

 Parties, Press Conferences, and Peanut Butter & Jelly offerings to the marooned.

 The studio decides not to pursue the project.